bvillasen/blog/astro/_posts/2021-05-04-rescaled_P19_resolution.md

 categorines: cholla
 ---

-Comparison of the measurents done on 3 simulations all using our current fiducial rescaled P19 model:
+Comparison of the measurements done on 3 simulations all using our current fiducial rescaled P19 model:

 $$\beta_{\mathrm{He}} = 0.46$$